 The Foundation was formed with the vision of keeping hope alive for endometriosis (endo) warriors.
 Endometriosis is a women’s disorder where tissue similar to the lining of the uterus is found elsewhere in the body – mainly in the abdominal cavity thus causing chronic pelvic pain, fatigue, heavy bleeding and infertility.

-The #YellowNailsMovement campaign was supported by the launch slogan, ‘start the conversation’ that aims to create a visual identifier for endometriosis in East Africa through yellow nails and yellow ribbons.
+As part of enhancing awareness, we created the #YellowNailsMovement campaign that aims to create a visual identifier for endometriosis in East Africa through yellow nails and yellow ribbons.
+This was supported by the launch slogan, ‘start the conversation’.

-This year, as a reflection of the program work that we are engaged in, our thematic message is ‘Be informed take action!’
+This year, as we continue with the conversation and as a reflection of the program work that we are engaged in, our thematic message is ‘Be informed, take action!’

-In terms of our regional East Africa focus, we are currently engaged in talks and exploring various collaboration opportunities with organizations in the East African region to help advance the agenda on endometriosis awareness.
+In terms of our regional East Africa focus, we are currently engaged in talks and exploring various collaboration opportunities with organizations in the East African region to help advance the agenda on endometriosis and other menstrual disorders awareness.